 Keep in mind that these instructions are for Google’s Pixel devices and nothing else.
 If you’re trying the beta on an LG G8, OnePlus 7 Pro or other devices, you’ll have to follow their own instructions.
 Basically, make sure you’re ready to handle the results of installing early beta software.

 Let us know how the process goes in the comment section below.
-And, if you’d like, you can try this guide of Android Q problems and fixes first before you uninstall Android Q. If the problems are minor, consider just waiting for the global Android 10 Q release date in August.
+And, if you’d like, you can try this guide of Android Q problems and fixes first before you uninstall this test version of Android 10.
+If the problems are minor, consider just waiting for the global Android 10 release date which is right around the corner.